oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 ```
  kubectl create -f traefik-tls-console.yaml
 ```
-### 4. Access the WebLogic Server Administration Console using https port
+### 4. Access the WebLogic Server Administration Console using the HTTPS port
 Get the SSL port from the Kubernetes service
 ```
 # Get the ingress controller secure web port